rladiestunis/Dailycoding-Challenge/Day50.md

 # Display of the value of a
 print(a)

-## Note:If an object does not exist the assignment creates it.
+## Note : If an object does not exist the assignment creates it.
 Otherwise the assignment overwrites the previous value .
 x = 4
 x